hujun-open/myflags/README.md

 ## Quick Start
 Using myflags is straight forward:

-1. define all commands/flags in a struct, each command is a sub-struct with tag "action", the value of the tag specifies a struct method gets called when the corresponding command is entered in CLI.
+1. define all commands/flags in a struct, each command is a sub-struct with tag `action`, the value of the tag specifies a struct method gets called when the corresponding command is entered in CLI.
-    - a root command method could be optionally specified when creating filler
+    - a root command method could be optionally specified when creating filler with `WithRootMethod`
+    - command could be nested, e.g. subcommand could have its subcommand, which is nested struct with `action` tag
 2. create a `Filler`, and call `Fill` method with the struct variable with default value.
 3. call one of cobra's command execute method like `Filler.Execute`